Key Takeaways

 • A signature of a notary from the Clerk of Justice Court.

-Once this is filed, a citation will be created and served to the tenant at least 6 days before the hearing.
-The citation must be delivered in person to the tenant or someone who lives with the tenant.
+Once this is filed, a citation will be created; the citation includes the hearing information and petition details that are served on the tenant.
+The eviction papers must be served at least 4 days before trial, and they must be delivered in person to the tenant or someone who lives with the tenant.

 If this isn't possible, it can be sent via mail in addition to being left on the door of the property.